Carrigan/interactive_art/triclojure/presentation.md

 - LEDs are a long serial string that require 4 bytes each.
 - `(* 540 4) -> 2160 bytes`
-- Hitting 20 FPS would be over 40,000 bytes
+- Hitting 20 FPS would be over 40,000 bytes/s

 ---